 Knowing something about physiology also leaves me cold about Hot Yoga, another Western fad.
 You sweat, your heart pounds (are you getting dehydrated?), and you feel like you are doing High-Intensity Training (HIT in fitness parlance).
 You are not!
 Your feeling of well-being is more akin to the exaltation you feel when the wind is blowing in your hair, driving a convertible at high speed.
 You sweat out a lot of water and some salt, no toxins there.
 And, if you have a heart problem, “talk to your cardiologist” as they say in the commercials.

-What follows are some well-documented benefits of regular old yoga:
+Some well-documented benefits of regular old yoga:

 So what is Yoga good for?
 It’s good for a lot.
 Let’s start with the breathing.
 Breathing slowly and deeply has many proven physiological effects.
 First, a short detour.